spooderman11/Converter/README.md

 A Python script that converts image or video files into GIF format using the `imageio` package.

+## CHECK THE RELEASES FOR THE COMPILED EXE VERSION!!

 **Note:** Before running the program, please consider the following:

 - Extraction: It is recommended to extract the program files to a dedicated folder to keep them organized.